liflab/beepbeep-3/Readme.md

 If you wish to develop BeepBeep, here is a suggested setup using Eclipse.

+- Create a new empty workspace (preferably in a new, empty folder).
-- Create a new empty workspace.
-You may use the root of the repository as the workspace's folder.
+- Create new projects for each of the folders `Core`, `CoreTest`, and optionally, any of the palette folders you with to develop.
-- Create new projects for each of the folders `Engine/Core`, `Engine/CoreTest`, and optionally, any of the `Extensions/xxx` folders you with to develop.
-Note that these projects are not located in the default location with respect to the workspace; you need to uncheck the "Use default location" option and fetch their folder manually.
+  Note that these projects will not be located in the default location with respect to the workspace; you need to uncheck the "Use default location" option and fetch them manually.

 Then, setup the build path for each project:

-- `Engine/Core` requires the Bullwinkle library (see above)
+- `Core` requires the Bullwinkle library (see above)
-- `Engine/CoreTest` depends on `Core` and requires the JUnit 4 library
+- `CoreTest` depends on `Core` and requires the JUnit 4 library
-- Each of the `Extensions/xxx` depend on `Core` and require the JUnit 4 library
+- Each of the palette folders depend on `Core` and require the JUnit 4 library
-- In addition, some of the `Extensions` projects may have other dependencies; please refer to their individual documentation
+- In addition, some of the palette projects may have other dependencies; please refer to their individual documentation

 Warning                                                          {#warning}